 General Work Experience 290 courses start at two different times during the semester.
 Students have the option of enrolling in full-semester length courses or enrolling in the short courses.
 For both the full semester course and the short course, students may count the number of hours worked starting from the first day of the semester.
 Course requirements and assignments are identical for full-semester courses and short courses.
-You must pick up the course syllabus from the Career Center or download it from the Career Center website.
+Summer school sessions are six weeks long and all of the hours are required to be completed during those six weeks.
+The syllabus can be picked up from the Career Center or downloaded from your Moodle page.

 3. How many units can I enroll in for Work Experience?

 Units are based on the number of hours you work during the semester.
 You must complete your hours in order to receive credit for this course.
 If by the withdrawal date for the course you anticipate you will not complete the necessary hours, you have the option of dropping the course and adding a short course for a lower number of units.
-Students can take this course for one semester for 1, 2, or 3 units.
+Students can take up to 6 total units while attending SBCC.

 4. How many hours do I have to work or volunteer?

-The hours you can commit to working during the semester (a 16 week period of time) determines how many units you can enroll in.
+The hours you can commit to working during the semester (16 weeks per semester or 6 weeks per summer school session) determines how many units you can enroll in.
 Hours and units are noted below.
-Notice that if you are volunteering or completing internship hours, fewer hours are required for each unit.
+Fewer hours are required per unit for volunteer/internship (un-paid) hours.

 1 unit = 75 work hours or (60 volunteer hours)